 This course presents a survey of instructional methods aimed at organizing and integrating social studies content appropriate for early and middle childhood education.
 The basic principles of social studies content, principles and methodology coupled with planning, evaluating developmentally appropriate learning experiences are emphasized.
 Prerequisite: Admission to Teacher Education.

-Corequisite: Directed observation/active participation in public schools
+Corequisite: Directed observation/active participation in public schools quantitative techniques.
+Emphasis will be placed on interpreting research results and preparations to complete a research study.

 490 Advanced Research Methodology